IgnacioSay/car_crash_fraud_detection/README.md

 First you need to build and deploy containers 1 and 2, either locally or on a cloud platform

-Once containers 1 and 2 are running, before building the image for container 3 you have to edit the 'front.py' file located in CONTAINERS\front_streamlit_cloud folder, and insert the URLs of the deployed containers 1 and 2.
+Once containers 1 and 2 are running, before building the image for container 3 you have to edit the 'front.py' file located in CONTAINERS\03_front_end folder, and insert the URLs of the deployed containers 1 and 2.
 Then you can build and delpoy container 3 either locally or on a cloud platform.